What is a "bank" and why is it important?

 If you do not control the bankroll, you risk:

-- Lose all money in one session
+- Lose all the money in one session

 - Try to "recoup" and get into debt